STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 Understanding of [STIX suggested practices](/suggestions)

-## Creating the package
+## Package up the data

-As a general rule, all STIX content should be enclosed in a STIX_Package.
-This allows you to represent metadata about the content, such as the intent, title, and information source.
-So, let's start off with that:
+All STIX content should be enclosed in STIX_Package tags, representing the title and intent of the data content.

 ```xml
 <stix:STIX_Package>